JimShady/laei_river_data/method_summary.md

 3     PM2.5     2 0.01391557     0 80             11 POLYGON ((545425.6 182000, ...
 ```

-But there are no GPS points for category 2 within it.
+But there are no GPS points for category 1 or 2 within it.

 ```r
 Simple feature collection with 1806 features and 4 fields